YannickJadoul/Parselmouth/README.md

   Parselmouth only exposes Praat's existing functionality and implementation of algorithms.
 If you use Parselmouth in your research and plan to cite it in a scientific publication, please do not forget to [*cite Praat*](https://www.fon.hum.uva.nl/praat/manual/FAQ__How_to_cite_Praat.html).

   > Boersma, P., & Weenink, D. (2018).
 Praat: doing phonetics by computer [Computer program].
-Version 6.0.43, retrieved 8 September 2018 from [http://www.praat.org/](http://www.praat.org/)
+Version 6.1.29, retrieved 2 January 2021 from [http://www.praat.org/](http://www.praat.org/)

 * [pybind11](https://github.com/pybind/pybind11) is released under [a BSD-style license](pybind11/LICENSE).